seancorfield/honeysql/doc/special-syntax.md

 ;;=> ["(a, b, ?, x + ?)" "red" 1]
 ```

+## entity

+Accepts a single keyword or symbol argument and produces a
+SQL entity.
+This is intended for use in contexts that would
+otherwise produce a sequence of SQL keywords, such as when
+constructing DDL statements.

 ## inline

 Accepts a single argument and tries to render it as a